-Mid-spin balls fall in between high and low spin balls, and are a great choice for many golfers.
-Due to the balance between spin and accuracy, these balls are highly recommended for golfers who want extra length off their shots, but may not be used to some of the more advanced, high spin balls.
+Mid-spin balls fall in between high and low, and are a great choice for many golfers.
+Due to the balance between spin and accuracy, these are highly recommended for golfers who want extra length off their shots, but may not be used to some of the more advanced, high spin balls.

 High spin balls are designed to release backspin once they are hit into the air, making them great for both distance and when close to the green.
 They are fairly easy to control on the greens, and can travel a huge distance with the perfect swing.
-However, for those not used to these kinds of balls, accuracy can become an issue.
+However, for those not used to these kinds, accuracy can become an issue.

 The compression of a golf ball varies hugely, and can be a major factor when distance is concerned.
 It is a measure of deflection that occurs when a golf ball is hit, and usually has a value ranging from 40 and 200.

-Balls rated at 200 do not deflect at all, whereas balls rated at 40 will deflect around 7mm.
+Balls rated at 200 do not deflect at all, whereas those that were rated at 40 will deflect around 7mm.
 The lower the compression of the ball, the lower the pressure, which not only makes the ball softer, but can help it to fly through the air.

 However, lower compression also tends to make the ball lighter.
 This means that these balls can sometimes suffer in performance during high winds and rain.

 For distance, lower compression is generally better.
-When buying a ball, try to find balls that have a compression of around 50, even though lower compression balls are available.
+When buying a ball, try to find the one that have a compression of around 50, even though lower compression balls are available.

 The feel of the ball is incredibly important to how well you will play.
 Hard feel balls will hit hard with the driver but will travel a much larger distance than soft feel balls.

-Soft feel balls are usually used by professionals, as they have much more control than hard balls; it is much easier to add backspin to your swing with a soft feel ball, however the distance will be greatly decreased compared to a hard feel ball.
+These kind are usually used by professionals, as they have much more control than hard balls; it is much easier to add backspin to your swing, however the distance will be greatly decreased compared to a hard feel ball.

 The price of your golf ball is also hugely important, especially if you tend to lose balls.
-If you are new to golf, losing your golf balls is incredibly frustrating, and will soon burn a hole in your pocket.
+If you are new to golf, losing it is incredibly frustrating, and will soon burn a hole in your pocket.

 However, all is not lost – you can actually buy “lake” balls that are fairly cheap.
 They are not as good as a brand new ball, but are much cheaper.
-Lake balls are golf balls that have been recovered from from lakes and ponds around golf clubs.
+These are golf balls that have been recovered from from lakes and ponds around golf clubs.

 You will be very unlikely to find a set of lake balls that are exactly the same; you will usually get a box full of various balls, all with different specifications and manufacturers.
 On the plus side, this is also a cheap way to find the right type of ball for you.

 Once you know what it is you may want out of a golf ball, you should start comparing prices.
-With various brands of golf balls out there, chances are you will find long distance balls at different price points that provide the same benefits.
+With various brands out there, chances are you will find long distance balls at different price points that provide the same benefits.

 To this effect, you will want to get the ball that fits best in your price range.
 While well-known brand names may seem tempting to the uninitiated, you can likely find balls that are just as good at a cheaper price, so keep an eye out.

-Durability of your golf balls is extremely important, as you will want balls that are able to last a long time.
+Durability is extremely important, as you will want it to be able to last a long time.